didier-wenzek/blog/src/001_motivation.md

 What I want to explore is the idea to use modules à la SML/OCaml to build a database as an assemblage of data modules.

-An OCaml module is a compilation unit which encapsulates types, values and functions behind an abstract interface.
+An OCaml module is a compilation unit which encapsulates types and values behind a signature that defines what is accessible from the outside.
+The signature also gives the types of the public values, data and functions, so these values can be used from other modules and the modules combined into larger ones.
+Notably, a signature can abstract the actual type of values, by not providing the actual representations, still letting the other modules use these values consistently.
+For instance, in the context of a database, one can imagine a module that contains indexed values and exposes functions to efficiently access these values without providing the internal representation of the dataset and indexes.

 The idea is to __abstract a dataset__ as a module that provides not only the data but also the mechanisms to process these data as well type and cost information: